Willcox-Research-Group/rom-operator-inference-Python3/README.md

 - The Burgers' equation from [\[1\]](https://www.sciencedirect.com/science/article/pii/S0045782516301104).
 - The Euler equation example from [\[2\]](https://arc.aiaa.org/doi/10.2514/6.2019-3707).
 This example uses MATLAB's Curve Fitting Toolbox to generate the random initial conditions.
+- The script `opinf_demo.py` demonstrates the use of the operator inference model on data generated from the heat equation.
+See [@mythesis] for the problem setup.